Queenstown, New Zealand

 Local Payment Customs and Tipping Practices:

-- Tipping is not customary in New Zealand, as service charges are typically included in the bill.
-However, tipping for exceptional service is appreciated but not expected.
+- Tipping is not expected in New Zealand, as service charges are typically included in bills.

 Local Tips & Insights